The polytope of all $q$-rank functions: The characteristic Puiseux polynomial

-\begin{remark} We want to emphasis that \Cref{prop: char_Puiseux_series_paving_conv_comb} does not say only that $\chi_{\mM}$ is determined by either $\chi_{\mM_1}$ or $\chi_{\mM_2}$.
+\begin{remark} We want to emphasize that \Cref{prop: char_Puiseux_series_paving_conv_comb} does not say only that $\chi_{\mM}$ is determined by either $\chi_{\mM_1}$ or $\chi_{\mM_2}$.
 By using \cite[Thm.
 5.8]{jany2023proj_matroid}, we also observe that $\chi_{\mM}$ can be computed by just using the flats of either $\mM_1$ or $\mM_2$.
 In other words, in order to determine $\chi_{\mM}$ we do not need any concepts associated to the $q$-polymatroid $\mM$, but rather only the well understood notion of flats of either of the $q$-matroids $\mM_1$ or $\mM_2$. \end{remark}

 Note that the assumption $\mS_1\cap\mS_2=\emptyset$ is just for simplicity and \Cref{rem: char_Puiseux_series_paving_conv_comb} still holds if we omit this condition.
-However, in that case the resulting characteristic Puiseux polynomial of $\mM$ has a more intricate expression compared to \Cref{prop: char_Puiseux_series_paving_conv_comb}.
+However, in that case the resulting characteristic Puiseux polynomial of $\mM$ has a more intricate expression.

-We finally point out that it seems like situations in \Cref{prop: char_Puiseux_series_paving_conv_comb}, in which we have a very compact expression for the characteristic Puiseux polynomial, are quite rare.
-Nonetheless there are still a lot of open question concerning the characteristic Puiseux polynomials of general rational $q$-polymatroids that we have not study yet.
+Finally, we note that situations like \Cref{prop: char_Puiseux_series_paving_conv_comb}, in which the characteristic Puiseux polynomial admits a particularly compact expression, appear to be rather rare.
+Nonetheless, there are still many open questions concerning the characteristic Puiseux polynomial of general rational $q$-polymatroids that we have not studied yet.
 We will mention some ideas for further research in \Cref{sec: final_remarks}.